thu-ml/tianshou/tianshou/core/mcts/README.md

 + action: the action for current node
 + parent node: the parent observation node of this node on the tree
-+ expected_reward: the expected one-step reward when this action is chosen from the parent node
 + children: the observations node sampled by this action

 Optional elements (for UCT or Thompson Sampling):

-+ W: the sum of all sampled values collected by this node (for UCT)
++ V: the estimation for the value of children observation nodes (for UCT)
-+ N: the number of times the node is sampled (for UCT)
++ N: the number of times each of the children observation node has been sampled (for UCT)
-+ Q: the estimation for the value of this node, i.e. W/N (for UCT)
-+ U: upper bound value for this node (for UCT)
-+ alpha, beta: parameters for the posterior distribution of the value of this node (for Thompson Sampling, beta distribution)
-+ mu, sigma: parameters for the posterior distribution of the value of this node (for Thompson Sampling, Gaussian distribution)

 ### Selection
 In the selection part, we first need to sample a state from the root node's prior distribution.